1. Skip to content

 In 2025, Freiburg reported a profit of €11.8 million despite not playing in Europe, where prize money is higher.
 Also, unusually, Freiburg have no bank liabilities.

-Noah, who has had a season ticket since he was six, believes that this management is what helped steer the club through the coronavirus pandemic, a time when historically more powerful clubs like Schalke and Borussia Mönchengladbach struggled.
+Noah, a 26-year-old fan who has had a season ticket for 20 years, believes this management is what helped steer the club through the COVID pandemic, a time when historically more powerful clubs like Schalke and Borussia Mönchengladbach struggled.

 Beyond that, there is also the way the city and the club work together.